 e.
 Competitors must wear the competition jersey in the water at all times and not remove jersey until returning to the beach marshal.

 f.
-A maximum of 2 photographers in the line-up during a heat.
+A maximum of 2 photographers will be allowed in the line-up during a heat.
 The contest director has the authority to disallow photographers in the line-up if they feel it poses problems to the competitors.

 2. WAVE COUNT/TIMING

 i.
-All heats are started from the beach unless otherwise directed by the Contest Director.
+All heats will be started from the beach or the water as directed by the Contest Director.

 b.
 Water Starts including Buoy and Pier starts.